History of the University

 The School of Law was established in 1845.
-Other graduate programs began in 1876, followed by a summer school for teachers in 1877, medical and pharmaceutical programs in 1879, and a school of law in 1897.
+Other graduate programs began in 1876, followed by a summer school for teachers in 1877 and medical and pharmaceutical programs in 1879.
 In 1915, leaders broadened the mission of the University to include research and public service.
 Professional schools were established as follows:

 - School of Education (1915)